 Offences and fines under Companies Act 2006 apply to company registered with Companies House in the United Kingdom.

-The standard scale of fines for summary offences are:
+The standard scale of fines for summary offences are detailed below.

 |Level on the scale||Amount of fine|

-Failure to comply and maintain your company records according to Companies Act 2006 requirements would result of your company and your director, secretary, manager and officers in default.
+Overall, failure to comply and maintain your company records according to Companies Act 2006 requirements would result of your company and your director, secretary, manager and officers in default.
+Thus liable to company fines.

 Your company records include the following: